webfansplz/vuejs-challenges/questions/10-lifecycle/README.md

 onMounted(() => {
   // The timer will work abnormally when the child component is toggled.
-Lets fix it. timer.value = window.setInterval(() => {
+Lets fix it.
+Our goal is to pause the timer when the child component is hidden. timer.value = window.setInterval(() => {
     count.value++
   }, 1000)